Ajiboyefemifaith/Wine/README.md

 # Wine
-Analysis to predict classes of wine
+Analysis to predict quality of wine